cmscom/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 When you :ref:`hide a unit from students<Hide a Unit from Students>`, the unit's publishing status changes to **Visible to Staff Only**.

+The publishing status of a unit can be **Visible to Staff Only** if you hid the parent :ref:`section<Hide a Section from Students>` or :ref:`subsection<Hide a Subsection from Students>` from students.

 Students never see a unit with this status, even if it has been published and the release date has passed.